 who am I?

-Becky is currently at work on an immersive theater project involving Victorian Séances in Dublin in the years before and after the Irish Easter 1916 Uprising, and is writing a traditional stage play—a romantic comedy set in an independent living retirement community.
+Becky is currently at work on her next solo show and is also writing a stage play based on the years she worked at a retirement community.
 Her poetry, fiction, and non-fiction appear in various anthologies, literary journals, and magazines including the The Adirondack Review, The Copperfield Review, The Richmond Times Dispatch and R Home.
-Her one-woman show, Penis Envy, made its world premiere at the Capital Fringe Festival 2024 in DC with a follow up performance scheduled in September 2024 at the Philly Fringe Festival.
+Her one-woman show, Penis Envy, made its world premiere at the Capital Fringe Festival 2024 in DC with follow up performances at the Philly Fringe Festival in 2024 the 2025 Z Fringe Festival, the 2025 Richmond Fringe Festival, and the 2025 Cannonball Festival in Philadelphia.
+Her New York City premiere of Penis Envy comes to the Gotham Storytelling Festival November of 2025.